BioShock Infinite:Burial at Sea

 | Players | Single-player |

-| Structure | Two-part downloadable campaign |
+| Structure | Two-part downloadable story campaign |

-| Setting | Rapture, shortly before the first BioShock |
+| Setting | Rapture before the events of BioShock |

 | Core Loop | Investigate, improvise, survive, connect the lore |